wkoszek/me/source/blog/2013-04-18-book-the-science-of-getting-rich.md

 after my personal studies on wealth?

 Well...

-Wattles can be pretty f.....ing aggressive.
+Wattles can be pretty darn aggressive.
 So if you see this book on your child's desk, first of all you can be somehow proud (not every kid picks books on getting rich by themselves), but on the other hand be warned -- I smelled a scent of sect in this book.